Seiji Ozawa: Boston Symphony Orchestra

 In 1970, Ozawa and Gunther Schuller became artistic directors of the Berkshire Music Festival in Tanglewood, the summer home of the Boston Symphony Orchestra (BSO).
 Ozawa became music director of the BSO in 1973.
 He remained in that position for 29 years, the longest tenure of any music director there, surpassing the 25 years held by Serge Koussevitzky.
 He conducted more world premieres, including works by Ligeti and Tōru Takemitsu.

 Ozawa won his first Emmy Award in 1976, for the BSO's PBS television series, Evening at Symphony; in 1994, he was awarded his second Emmy for Individual Achievement in Cultural Programming for Dvořák in Prague: A Celebration.
 He played a key role as a teacher and administrator at the Tanglewood Music Center, the Boston Symphony Orchestra's summer music home that has programs for young professionals and high school students.
 In 1994, the BSO dedicated its new Tanglewood concert hall "Seiji Ozawa Hall" in honor of his 20th season with the orchestra.
 In recognition of his impact on the BSO, Ozawa was named music director laureate.

-On 24 October, 1974, Ozawa conducted a Japanese combined orchestra which included the Toho Gakuen School of Music Orchestra and members of the Japan Philharmonic Orchestra with solo cello Tsuyoshi Tsutsumi and solo violist Nobuko Imai in a world-wide telecast (carried on the PBS television network in the United States) from the United Nations building in New York City.
+On 24 October, 1974, Ozawa conducted a Japanese combined orchestra which included the Toho Gakuen School of Music Orchestra and members of the Japan Philharmonic Orchestra with solo cellist Tsuyoshi Tsutsumi and solo violist Nobuko Imai in a world-wide telecast (carried on the PBS television network in the United States) from the United Nations building in New York City.
 The concert included a work by Beethoven and Strauss's Don Quixote with the two Japanese soloists.

 In December 1979, Ozawa conducted a performance of Beethoven's Ninth Symphony with the Beijing Symphony Orchestra.
 This was the first time since 1961 that the symphony was performed live in the People's Republic of China due to a ban on Western music.
+In 1983 he collaborated at the Paris Opera with José van Dam and Christiane Eda-Pierre in the premiere of Olivier Messiaen's opera Saint François d'Assise.

-Ozawa gave notable performances of music of his countryman Toru Takemitsu, including "Orion and Pleiades" for cello and orchestra.
+Ozawa gave notable performances of music of his countryman Tōru Takemitsu, including "Orion and Pleiades" for cello and orchestra.
 In October 1990 he performed it with cellist Tsuyoshi Tsutsumi and the Boston Symphony Orchestra in honour of Takemitsu's 60th birthday.

-Ozawa made his debut with the Metropolitan Opera in New York City in 1992, conducting Tchaikovsky's Eugene Onegin (opera), in a cast with Mirella Freni as Tatyana.
+Ozawa made his debut with the Metropolitan Opera in New York City in 1992, conducting Tchaikovsky's Eugene Onegin, in a cast with Mirella Freni as Tatyana.
 He returned to the house in 2008 with The Queen of Spades, both productions described as passionate and electrifying.

 Ozawa created a controversy in 1996–1997 with sudden demands for change at the Tanglewood Music Center, arguing that the organization had become too clubby, which made Gilbert Kalish and Leon Fleisher resign in protest.
 Subsequent criticism by Greg Sandow generated controversy in the press.

 Ozawa used an unorthodox conducting wardrobe, wearing the traditional formal dress with a white turtleneck instead of the usual starched shirt, waistcoat, and white tie.